yourfavoritedev/Engineering-Manager-Gameplan/README.md

     > <p>Wnat do you enjoy most about being an engineer?</p>
     > <p>What do you like about the product/feature that you're working on?</p>
     > <p>What don't you like about it?
 What are some cool enhancements you'd like to make?</p>
-    > <p>These are concrete conversations that we can have to better understand their point of view and help foster any ideas that require feedback or affirmation.
-In doing so, we help build their self-assurance, familiarity and psychological safety.
-Gradually, our "new" engineers will feel more empowered to discuss and share their perspectives with a larger audience, our collective team.</p>
+    > <p>These are concrete conversations that we can have to <strong>better understand their point of view and help foster any ideas that require feedback or affirmation.</strong> In doing so, we help build their self-assurance (Am I competent?), familiarity with their work (Am I on the right track?) and overall psychological safety (Am I valued?). <strong>Gradually, our "new" engineers will feel more empowered to discuss and share their perspectives with a larger audience, our collective team.</strong>.
+They begin to indoctrinate themselves.</p>
     > <br>

 ---